Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Below I’ve compiled a list of incredible winter experiences to be had in Jasper National Park, the second largest of Alberta’s five national parks, with extra details and personal tips for getting the most out of them.

-To combine this with a trip to neighboring Banff National Park, see my similar guide to things to do in Banff in winter.
+To combine this with a trip to neighboring Banff National Park, see my guides to Canmore and Kananaskis (an area beside Banff that is famous for its winter activities) and the best things to do in Banff in winter.

 Top Winter Activities in Jasper